wp-plugins/xapo/readme.txt

 == Installation ==

 1. Upload `xapo-wordpress` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Enter your API key and secret in the plugin's Settings screen.
+3. Enter your API key and secret in the plugin's Settings screen.

+To get your API key and secret, please contact developers@xapo.com

 == Screenshots ==